connorbridle/connorbridle.github.io/_posts/2015-07-11-motif-search-tool.md

 Due to limitations on the school webserver, modern Python libraries and frameworks were not used.
 Instead, to run python from the web, CGI (Common Gateway Interface) was used.
 The CGI script written in Python would be invoked by the HTTP server and would then process data fed through the HTML forms on the web front-end.

 ## Implementation
 The following code highlights how the linear motifs were found in the given sequence number.
-Excessive commenting is given to explain the code.
+The basis of the function was a text mining task, utilising a regex pattern which was converted from the given prosite pattern.
 {% highlight python %}
   def get_linear_motifs(sequence):
     innerList = [] # Creation of new list to house the motifs found